vgvassilev/clad/docs/userDocs/source/user/CustomDerivatives.rst

           definition, descending into library internals
     note: to differentiate it, provide clad::custom_derivatives::scale_pullback
           with signature 'void (const Widget *, double, double, Widget *, double *)'
-    note: or declare it non-differentiable with
+    note: or mark it non-differentiable with CLAD_NONDIFFERENTIABLE_TYPE(Widget)
-          clad::custom_derivatives::nondifferentiable(clad::Tag<Widget>{})

-Each remark gives you the two ways to resolve the boundary:
+Each remark gives you the ways to resolve the boundary:

 - **Differentiate it semantically.** Copy the printed signature and implement the custom derivative (a pushforward, pullback, or reverse-forward -- see the